 Laboratory equipment, interactive whiteboard and Apple TV in each classroom, and, naturally, laptops and tablets since every student has one or the other in class!
 In addition, students of the Academy learn the basics of coding, programming and robotics each week, with the BeeBot robot in kindergarten, the ScratchJr application and the LEGO® WeDo construction sets in cycles 1 and 2, and Mindstorms® EV3 in cycle 3.
 Sainte-Anne has also developed online programming courses in collaboration with ChallengeU.

 The innovative educational program at Sainte-Anne Academy, located in Dorval, offers students a friendly, artistic, scientific and high-tech learning environment.
-The school includes several exceptional theme rooms (horticulture room, science laboratory, building block room, artistic creation space, theatre workshop).
-The proposed educational program includes bilingual instruction.
+The school includes several exceptional theme rooms (horticulture room, creativity laboratory, nature room, artistic creation space, theatre workshop).
+The proposed educational program includes instruction both in French (76%) and English (24%).

 If required, students have access to specialized assistance and support services designed to encourage motivation, perseverance and academic success.
 Depending on the student’s specific needs, measures to be considered include recovery, remedial assistance, psychological support, psychoeducation, speech therapist, and extra assistance in French, English, mathematics or another subject.